openops-cloud/superset-mcp/README.md

 # Superset MCP Integration

-This project provides a Model Control Protocol (MCP) server for interacting with Apache Superset, enabling AI agents to connect to and control a Superset instance programmatically.
+MCP server for interacting with Apache Superset, enabling AI agents to connect to and control a Superset instance programmatically.

 ## Setup Instructions